Loner1536/QualityOfLife/README.md

 - **Developer**: Loner

-This mod is open source, and anyone can modify it as they see fit, just don't steal my code 1/1.

 ## License

 No specific license.
 You are free to use and modify the mod, but please don't directly copy the code.